phpearth/docs/general/regex.md

-# Regex - Regular Expressions in PHP
+# Regex - regular expressions in PHP

 Regular expressions (abbreviated regex) are sequences of characters that form search patterns.
 They are mainly used in pattern matching with strings.